oat-sa/taohub-user-guide/User Guide 3.3/Interactions/text-block.md

 To enter your text, click inside the text field.

-*Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your block text.*
+*Note: See the section on [Interaction Authoring Tools](../interactions/interaction-authoring-tools.md) for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.*

 For more detail on how to create the two inline interactions which use *Text Blocks*, see the sections on [Inline Choice Interaction](../interactions/inline-choice-interaction.md) and [Text Entry Interaction](../interactions/text-entry-interaction.md).